- Find a Trail

-This scenic Chichaqua Valley Trail runs for 20 miles between just east of Bondurant and the town of Baxter, passing through the small communities of Ira, Mingo and Valeria along the way.
+This scenic Chichaqua Valley Trail runs for 27 miles between Berwick (which lies just northeast of Des Moines) and Baxter, passing through the small communities of Ira, Mingo, and Valeria along the way.
 The name is derived from a Native American word that early settlers mistook to mean "skunk" but actually referred to the smell of wild onions that grew along the Skunk River, which the trail crosses.

 The trail is a gem among Iowa's cultivated fields, and throughout the route you'll be treated to wildflowers and wildlife in this wooded greenbelt corridor.